fbpx

 We were seriously close to the elephants!
 Photo credit: Marcie Cheung

 They also have an incredible Elephant Lands exhibit area.
-There are currently 5 elephants who reside her.
+There are currently 5 elephants who reside here.
 The elephants can roam around throughout different exhibit areas.

-Throughout this habitat, feeding stations, mud wallows, and water features encourage the elephants to be active 14-16 hours a day.
-This replicates how they would live in their natural environment.
+Throughout this habitat, feeding stations, mud wallows, and water features encourage the elephants to be active 14-16 hours a day, replicating how they would live in their natural environment.

 The elephant exhibit at the Woodland Park Zoo in Seattle closed recently, so this was really special for our family.